Stanford-NavLab/LuPNT/README.md

 # Welcome to the LuPNT Library

-`LuPNT` is an open-source C++/Python library for Lunar Positioning, Navigation, and Timing Analysis (LuPNT).
+`LuPNT` is an open-source C++/Python library for Lunar Positioning, Navigation, and Timing Research.

 > **Note**: This project is under active development.